 The distinctive appearance of a cystic acne lesion is because of the severe damage to the oil gland leading to serious inflammation and irritation which results in redness, soreness, and swelling.
 Because of the depth of these lesions, squeezing or picking can be totally ineffective and can really extend the lesion’s healing time from days to weeks.
 Not to mention absolutely increasing the danger of permanent scarring.

 How to Prevent Cystic Acne?
-What Helps Cystic Acne?
+What Can Help?

-There isn’t any approach to completely steer clear of cystic acne.
+There isn’t any approach to completely steer clear of this type of acne.
 You are either prone to it or you are not.
 But there are methods you can decrease its chance while carrying out what is best for your skin.
 As with every types of acne, the very first place to begin is with over-the-counter products and common sense skin care suggestions:

 - Use a gentle, but efficient water soluble cleanser 2 times per day.